ftomassetti/effectivejava/README.md

 Contributors
 ============

-Thanks to [David Ortiz](https://github.com/davidor) who fixed bugs, set up Travis and it is contributing many other improvements.
+[David Ortiz](https://github.com/davidor) is a regular contributor: he started fixing bugs, setting up Travis and it is contributing many other improvements.